Zardozi: Indian subcontinent

-Today, zardozi is popular in the Indian cities of Lucknow, Hyderabad, Farrukhabad, Chennai and Bhopal.
+The majority of zardozi workers are Muslim.
+Zardozi and chikan were historically favored by Muslim elites; products made in these styles symbolized wealth, power and status.
+This craft is practiced throughout India, from major cities like Kolkata, Delhi, and Mumbai to smaller centers such as Agra, Bareilly, and Farrukhabad.
+Common to zardozi production in these diverse places is its association with an 'Islamicate,' particularly Mughal, courtly culture and a perceived Muslim aesthetic.
+Today, zardozi is also popular in the cities of Lucknow, Hyderabad, Chennai and Bhopal.
 In 2013, the Geographical Indication Registry (GIR) accorded Geographical Indication (GI) registration to the Lucknow zardozi.
-With GI status, zardozi artisans, distributors, and retailers in Lucknow and the six surrounding districts of Barabanki, Unnao, Sitapur, Rae Bareli, Hardoi and Amethi can become authorized users of the "Lucknow Zardozi" brand and carry a unique mark of authenticity.
+With GI status, zardozi artisans, distributors, and retailers in Lucknow and the six surrounding districts of Barabanki, Unnao, Sitapur, Rae Bareli, Hardoi and Amethi can become authorized users of the "Lucknow zardozi" brand and carry a unique mark of authenticity.